spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/architecture.md

 These are some of the architectural highlights when using Palette to manage your Amazon EKS Hybrid Nodes.

-- Add Container Network Interface (CNI) layers to handle networking for hybrid nodes using affinity rules.
+- Add Container Network Interface (CNI) layers to your Amazon EKS cluster to handle networking for hybrid nodes using affinity rules.

 - Create hybrid node pools comprised of edge hosts that have been registered with Palette.